tgross-usgs/RunoffModelingServices/Docs/TR55/compute.md

 ### TR55 Compute Resource
-Returns an object of model input parameters and the resulting peak runoff for a user-selected location.
+Returns a response object of model input parameters and the resulting peak runoff for a user-selected location.

 The TR55 method is a simple technique for estimating peak runoff from a small watershed.
-It was developed by the Natural Resources Conservation Service (NRCS), 1986 for small drainage basins that are being urbanized.
+It was developed by Natural Resources Conservation Service (NRCS)(1986) for small drainage basins that are being urbanized.

 The method begins with a rainfall amount uniformly imposed on the watershed over a specified time distribution.
 Mass rainfall is converted to mass runoff by using a runoff curve number (RCN).
 RCN is based on soils, plant cover, amount of impervious areas, interception, and surface storage.
 TR55 is expressed by the equation: